 Prediction markets (or prediction polls) offer 3 main advantages for companies and governments seeking a clearer view of the future:

-- They are a sturdy and trustworthy forecasting method.
+- Prediction markets are a sturdy and trustworthy forecasting method.
 By gathering information from many minds thanks to an objective aggregation process, prediction markets easily outperform biased or noisy individual judgments.
 Relying on a crowd helps reduce the risk of listening to the wrong person, instead trusting a decentralized network of independent points of view.

 The first modern prediction market began in 1988 as an academic research project at the University of Iowa’s Tippie College of Business and offered forecasts on that year’s US presidential election.
 The World Wide Web soon enabled the launch of larger prediction markets targeted at the general public, sometimes bearing other names, like betting exchanges or idea futures.